kromych/disarm64/Readme.md

 cargo install disarm64
 ```

-To just use as a library:
+To use as a library:

 ```sh
 cargo add disarm64